 High blood pressure is associated with high salt intake; with a greater risk of it, the chances of you developing a stroke or heart disease rises.
 Normally, it comes from processed foods rather than salt added during cooking or eating at the table.
 So, check food labels for salt content, and watch for it: For adults less than 6 gram for adults, children less than that.

 For those who don’t like eating breakfast, shame on you!
 Eating breakfast is the most important meal of the day.
 It’s your fuel for the day that you will be need, not to forget your body and your mind.
-Here are some simple healthy breakfasts recommended by Katherine Perry of Women’s World.com.
+Here are some simple healthy breakfasts recommended by Katherine Perry of Women’s Health Mag.com.